 And back to our dish, our obscure and humble dish.
 I remember it from my grandma’s kitchen.
 This vegetable tastes a lot like regular cucumber, pero it does not lend itself to be eaten raw.
 The mild flavor and interesting texture is best served by the strong flavors of the braised pork.

-- 1 lb of West Indies gherkin (pepinos silvestres), washed and cut into quarters
+- 1 lb [0.45 kg] of West Indian gherkin (pepinos silvestres), clean of seeds and cut into quarters

-- 1 cubanela pepper (or bell), cut into small pieces
+- 1 cubanela (cubanelle) pepper (or bell), cut into small pieces

 - 1 red onion, cut into strips